nginrsw/vmk-transpiler-go/README.md

-I haven't experimented with various edge cases as in C yet, so I'm not entirely sure whether this transpiler works perfectly or if it might break the source code.
+I haven't experimented with various edge cases as in C yet, so I'm not entirely sure whether this transpiler works perfectly or if it might break the source code targets.

 If you'd like to try it out, feel free to do so.